 Conclusion or Career Outlook

-There is no denial of the fact that Java is the most significant thing happened to IT industry after C++.
+There is no denial of the fact that Java is the most significant thing that happened to the IT industry after C++.
 It has an illustrious journey since its inception and has been the backbone of many new products and services that have surprised the world.
-So, it becomes even more important and equally, curious to talk about the future of it.
+So, it becomes even more important and equally curious to talk about the future of it.
 As far as the future of Java is concerned, it will be intertwined with that of agile and lean thinking that will allow the Java community to continue to innovate and deliver quality systems that address business needs.

-- I believe that developers have a role to play in this story, by helping to accelerate the evolution of IT from isolated systems to collaborative development.
+- I believe that developers have a role to play in this story by helping to accelerate the evolution of IT from isolated systems to collaborative development.

 - It is embedded in many of the world’s important IT systems and is in a good position to play a part in future innovation.

 This has been a guide to a career in java.
-Here we have discussed the Introduction, Education, Career Path in java, Job Positions, Salary and Career Outlook. you may also look at the following article to learn more –
+Here we have discussed the Introduction, Education, Career Path in java, Job Positions, Salary, and Career Outlook. you may also look at the following article to learn more –